AxonIQ/axon-server-plugin-api/README.md

-# Axon Server Interceptors
+# Axon Server Extension API

+## Interceptors and Hooks

 Users can extend Axon Server functionality by defining interceptors.
 Interceptors intercept requests that client applications send and perform actions before and/or after the request is handled.
 Axon Server supports interceptors for the following types:
 - Command
+- Query (scatter/gather and point-to-point)
-- Query
+- Subscription Query
 - Event
 - Snapshot